RD pile wall for the City Tram in Bergen, Norway

 Illustration from Bergen Municipal – Area regulation plan

 Skanska is one of the main contractor and Fundamentering AS is responsible for installation of two RD pile walls for the City Tram.
 The first wall is a permanent support structure in the soil part of the Kronstad tunnel going beneath the hospital.
 The second wall is a shaft for travelers to get down to the stop and lane situated in the bedrock below.

-From left; the support structure consist of 960m RD270/10.0 m RM & RF and was installed successfully.
+From left; the support structure consist of 1491 m RD270/10.0 m RM & RF and was installed successfully.
 The placement of the shaft was moved a bit due to an old construction that was revealed during the excavation phase in the soil below.
 From right; illustration (from Bergen Municipal) on how excavation pit will look like before the shaft is finished.
 This will connect the surface with the lane below and be the only underground station at the City Tram.

 Illustration (from Bergen Municipal) of the construction beneath Fløen where the cut and cover part of the tunnel is situated.
 This makes the start of the 2 km Kronstad tunnel.

 The RD pile wall composed a good solution due to its special capability to be drilled into bedrock and obtain a water tight solution preventing the ground water seeping into the excavation pit through the support structure.
 The piles need to be drilled 4 x the diameter into bedrock to secure the best stiffness of pile toe in bedrock contact.
 Piles were manufactured in lengths of 11, 12, 13, 14, 15 and 16,5 m and both SSAB’s unique RM & RF interlocks and conventional E21 sheet pile locks where welded on.
 This shows SSAB’s flexibility to give strong project-specific deliveries.
-Several more RD pile walls from SSAB are designed for the construction if the City Tram and will be delivered throughout the year.
+Several more RD pile walls from SSAB are already designed and delivered for the construction of the City Tram and will be installed throughout the year.